secretmoo35/dart-cancellation-token-http/README.md

 ## Packages

-Although this fork contains all of the packages from the source repo, currently only the `http` package has been updated with support for cancellation.
+Although this fork contains all of the packages from the source repo, currently only the `http` package has been updated with full support for cancellation.

 | Package | Description | Version |
 |---|---|---|